 There are some formal campaigns that you can create to run “Friendship Sundays” or “Friends and Family day” or something like that.
 The idea is pick a Sunday and build momentum for invitation, programming and the like.
 That’s one approach.

 But it doesn’t take a lot of resources to run such a campaign.
-A future post may focus on this issue.

 Successful evangelism in small churches